amyspencerproject/interactive-rating-component/README.md

 **Other Things Learned**

 - Used a radial gradient with two colors being the same color.
 Wasn't sure this was correct and double checked the Figma file.
-It looked just like the design.
+A gradient with two colors in CSS is just the same as a mono-colored background.
+Going to have to come up with something to fix this.

+- Reminded myself that it is good practice to style on classes and use ids for programmatic things like JS queriers.

 ### Continued development